Derek Winnert

 2

-The plot, based on a novel by Edna Sherry, may be contrived with obviously unreal plot devices and slow to take hold but the movie keeps tense and atmospheric and builds to an exciting chase climax.
+The plot, based on a 1948 novel by Edna Sherry, may be contrived with obviously unreal plot devices and also slow to take hold, but the movie keeps tense and atmospheric and builds to an exciting chase climax.
 So it is thoroughly enjoyable, and, in any case, who cares about a few downsides when Crawford is standing there going through her entire gamut of emoting, with her headscarf, furs, gun and those huge smeared lips?

 3

-Director David Miller ensures that it is a slick production with enough suspense throughout and a strong finish.
+Director David Miller ensures that it is a slick and satisfying production with enough suspense throughout and a strong finish.
 Born to play film noir, Palance and Grahame are very fine indeed, and Crawford is just great.
 Bruce Bennett, Mike Connors (aka Touch Conners), Virginia Huston, Bess Flowers and Taylor Holmes are also in the cast.

 Charles Lang Jnr’s glossy black and white cinematography and Elmer Bernstein’s score are icing on the cake.
-Crawford collaborated uncredited on the screenplay with screen-writers Lenore J. Coffee and Robert Smith.
+Crawford collaborated uncredited on the screenplay with screen-writers Lenore J Coffee and Robert Smith.

-© Derek Winnert 2015 Classic Movie Review 2088
+© Derek Winnert 2015 Classic Movie Review 2,088

 Check out more reviews on http://derekwinnert.com/